-But claiming the state pension as an expat is still easy if you follow these simple steps:
+But claiming the state pension as an expat is still easy if you follow some simple steps.

 If you do not receive a claim form in the post four months before your state pension retirement age, then contact the International Pension Centre about three months before you are due to retire.

 Before getting in touch, check you are entitled to claim the state pension and/or the additional state pension.

 Don’t forget the state pension is changing – the old qualification was 30 years of national insurance contributions or credits, but this is rising to 35 years for men born after April 5, 1951 and women born after April 5, 1953.

 You can email, call or write to the International Pension Centre: